sh123/esp32_loraprs/README.md

 - use 80 MHz ESP32 frequency in Arduino, it will prolong battery life when operating portable, higher CPU speed is not required, there are no CPU intensive operations

 # Test Results
+- Antennas
+  - Client - rubber duck antenna
+  - Server - 6 element UHF yagi indoors
+- Range
   - **About 4 km** when server is 30m above the ground and client is 2m above the ground
   - **About 13 km** when server is 30m above the ground and client is at some higher point ~40m above the ground

 # Hardware Photos